-The idea of a long distance can seem appealing to most women, especially if they're career-oriented with busy schedules.
+The idea of a long-distance can seem appealing to most women, especially if they're career-oriented with busy schedules.
 After all, who wouldn't want their weekday evenings free to focus on career stuff, while getting to hang out with their SO on the weekends or just once or twice a month?
-But, in fact, a common misconception about long term relationships is that they require less effort.
-Nothing could be further from the truth, though.
-Some cons of long distance relationships include:
+But, in fact, a common misconception about long-term relationships is that they require less effort.

 It takes a special person to be able to maintain a long distance relationship.
 Here are eight signs you might not be meant for one:

 1. You're a bad communicator